khakhalin/notes/keywords/zettelkasten.md

 This note, for example, would have been represented by several linearly linked notes in his system.
 But in Zettlr, it's easier to just keep writing, until you need to branch (and actually, maybe, even for some time after that, until the branch becomes too long).

 * From another [blog polst by Phil Houtz](https://writingcooperative.com/zettelkasten-its-like-gtd-for-writing-and-here-s-why-you-should-consider-it-7dddf02be394): Actually, as it turns out, **Luhmann had tags** as well.
-For keywrords and key themes, he used special cards that listed cards related to this keyword.
+For keywords and key themes, he used special cards that listed cards related to this keyword.

 > Which implies that maybe my current system has everything he had.
 The general outline and structure of the repo is analogous to his filing system; longer files that grow out of a seed of an individual card are analogous to his chains of linked cards, and tags are like keywords.
 Only better.
 And I can look for things.
 And I can search incoming links.
 And I can improve my cards much more easily!
 Yay!